 If you have sustained a leg injury after a car accident, read on for common types of leg injuries and some tips about your personal injury claim.
 The Bishop Law Firm represents car accident victims in North Carolina and we do not get paid unless you win.
 Call us today!

-If you have been injured, please seek immediate medical attention for your injury.
+This article is not offered as medical advice on accident injuries.
+If you have been injured in auto accident, please seek immediate medical attention for your symptoms or leg injuries.

-- Muscle Strains and Tears – cause leg pain, swelling and even the inability to use the muscle.
+- Muscles, Ligaments, or Tendons Strain and Tear – cause leg pain, swelling and even the inability to use the muscle.
 Usually a physical examination by a doctor can be enough to diagnose a muscle strain or tear.
 You may need crutches or a brace to demobilize the area and give it time to heal.
 P.R.I.C.E. and NSAIDS are often recommended by doctors (Via WebMD).

 - Broken Leg Bones – The legs contain the longest bones in the human body: femur, tibia and fibula.
 A leg bone can snap into two clean pieces or shatter completely (comminuted).
 The bone may or may not stick out of the skin (open).
 The more complicated the leg fracture, the more time it will take to heal.
 X-rays are usually used to diagnose a broken bone but stress fractures are more difficult to diagnose (Via WebMD).
 Treatment begins the same as discussed above for dislocation, then a splint, pins, wires or rods and a cast are used to hold the bones stationary while they heal.
 At the minimum, 6-8 weeks will be needed for you to heal.